Hamooshaq/99_data_engrg_test/README.md

 2. We expect at least some unit tests, especially on critical functions of your codes.

-3. Commit your project into a github private repository and share it with @luqmansrx and @zshaoz.
+3. Commit your project into a github private repository and share it with @luqmansrx.
 Send a reply email to the recruiter to also let them know that you're done.